Alignak-monitoring/alignak-doc/source/04-1_alignak_configuration/arbiter.rst

 This part of the configuration stores all the monitoring objects configuration:

     * hosts
     * services
     * contacts
     * commands
     * ...

-Currently this part of the documentation is not yet available but an old version is still available here: `Old documentation`_
+This part of the configuration, probably the most important for Alignak's users, is described in  :ref:`the monitored objects dedicated chapter <monitoring_configuration/index>`.

 Daemons configuration
 =====================

-These files are stored by default in the folder *etc/alignak/arbiter/daemons/*.

 Each daemon has its own configuration file.